Ollie1994/kahoot_clone_v5/README.md

 * Questions are displayed in real time, and players submit their answers through their own devices.
 This project replicates that flow using modern web technologies.

+What i hoped to accoplish with this project was to learn about next.js for an upcoming intership where i would be using it, at the same time i also wanted to learn about websockets and how they worked in a room enviroment.
+While i was doing all of this i was also studying to take the Aws Cloud Practiononers certificate so i also want to use an Aws ec2 instance to deploy it on using pm2 to keep it going.

 ## Built With
 * Next.js
 * React